 Press the OK button in the “Signal calculator” dialog and a new window containing complex FFT will appear.
 As expected, its frequency axis will contain both negative and positive frequencies.

-If your real and complex signals have different lengths, SIGVIEW will use only a part of the longer signal (starting from its first sample) which has the length of the smaller signal.
+If your real and complex signals have different lengths, SIGVIEW will use only a part of the longer signal (starting from its first sample) which has the length of the shorter signal.